-On May 14, 2020, the Commission instituted a proceeding on transmission planning pursuant to the ARECB Act to develop and consider proposals for implementing the distribution and transmission upgrades, capital expenditures and planning.
-The ARECB Act directs the Commission to develop and implement plans for future investments in the electric grid to ensure it will support the State's aggressive climate goals.
+On May 14, 2020, the PSC instituted a proceeding on transmission planning pursuant to the ARECB Act to develop and consider proposals for implementing the distribution and transmission upgrades, capital expenditures and planning.
+The ARECB Act directs the PSC to develop and implement plans for future investments in the electric grid to ensure it will support the State's aggressive climate goals.

-On September 9, 2021, the Commission issued an Order Local Transmission and Distribution Planning Process and Phase 2 Project Proposals ("September 9th") that addressed the CLCPA investment criteria and Phase 2 upgrades and improves headroom calculations and visibility of headroom data to stakeholders.
+On September 9, 2021, the PSC issued an Order Local Transmission and Distribution Planning Process and Phase 2 Project Proposals ("September 9th") that addressed the CLCPA investment criteria and Phase 2 upgrades and improves headroom calculations and visibility of headroom data to stakeholders.
 The Order identifies the need to better align the proposed benefit cost analysis approach with CLCPA objectives.
 The Order directed the JU to coordinate with NYSERDA, the NYISO and DPS Staff on various compliance filings which were due between December 2021 and March 2022.
-On January 7, 2022, the JU filed a Cost Sharing and Recovery Agreement and Cost Allocation Mechanism in compliance with Clauses 3 and 4 of the Commission's September 9th Order.
+On January 7, 2022, the JU filed a Cost Sharing and Recovery Agreement ("CSRA") and Cost Allocation Mechanism in compliance with Clauses 3 and 4 of the PSC's September 9th Order.

-On January 20, 2022, the Commission issued an Order on Power Grid Study Recommendations which addressed several other findings and recommendations from the Initial Report, particularly those related to offshore wind, future onshore bulk transmission planning needs, the proposal to consider Renewable Energy Zones, and approaches to deploying advanced technologies.
+On January 20, 2022, the PSC issued an Order on Power Grid Study Recommendations which addressed several other findings and recommendations from the Initial Report, particularly those related to offshore wind, future onshore bulk transmission planning needs, the proposal to consider Renewable Energy Zones, and approaches to deploying advanced technologies.
 The Order directed the JU to file a proposed research plan to deploy advanced technologies along with a budget for the necessary work and any deployment recommendations within six months of the date of this Order, and a progress report within one year of that date.
-On February 1, 2022, pursuant to Clause 8 of the Commission's September 9th Order the JU filed their Revised Headroom Calculations and on March 8, 2022, pursuant to Clause 6 of the same Order, Central Hudson along with several other utilities submitted their Petition Identifying Area of Concern Needs and Recommended Solutions.
+On February 1, 2022, pursuant to Clause 8 of the PSC's September 9th Order, the JU filed their Revised Headroom Calculations and on March 8, 2022, pursuant to Clause 6 of the same Order, Central Hudson along with several other utilities submitted their Petition Identifying Area of Concern Needs and Recommended Solutions.
+On May 12, 2022, the PSC issued Order Accepting both the CSRA and Rate Schedule 19 as compliant with its Phase 2 Order.
+The JU will proceed to FERC for approval of the PSC-sanctioned CSRA and Rate Schedule 19 under FPA section 205 in order to establish a cost allocation and recovery framework for Approved Local CLCPA Projects.